shipyardapp/Shipyard-Documentation/docs/getting-started/first-vessel-with-code.md

 ![](../.gitbook/assets/shipyard_2022_05_05_14_40_16.png)

 :::info
-The version field can accept three types of arguments: >, <, and ==.
-You can use these three options to be as specific as you want to specific package version
+The version field can accept many types of arguments including: >, <, ==, >=. <=, etc. You can use learn more about how to define package versions in our documentation [here](../reference/requirements/external-package-dependencies.md)
 :::

 ### Step 4 = Connect Vessels

-In the previous tutorial, we created two vessels, **Download Slinky Dog Dash Ride Data** and **Send Slinky Dog Dash Data via Email**.
+In the previous tutorial, we created two Vessels, **Download Slinky Dog Dash Ride Data** and **Send Slinky Dog Dash Data via Email**.
 This process allowed us to download the wait time information for the Disney World ride Slinky Dog Dash and email the CSV file to our email address.
-The vessel that we created in this tutorial, **Add Time in Hours**, should fit in the middle of these two vessels to add the column to have the wait time in terms of hours.
+The Vessel that we created in this tutorial, **Add Time in Hours**, should fit in the middle of these two Vessels to add the column to have the wait time in terms of hours.

-1. We will need to break the connection that currently exists between the two original vessels.
+1. We will need to break the connection that currently exists between the two original Vessels.
 To do that, hover your mouse over the word success, then a small x will appear.
 Click the x to delete the connection.

   ![](../.gitbook/assets/delete_vessel_connection.gif)